jerrymusaga/Creator-Liquidity-Pool/frontend/README.md

 ### **The Creator Economy Crisis**

-The current creator economy is fundamentally broken, with several critical issues affecting both creators and their communities:
+The current creator economy is fundamentally broken, with several critical issues affecting both creators and their communities

 **For Creators:**
 - **Platform Dependency**: Creators rely on centralized platforms (YouTube, TikTok, Instagram) that can change algorithms, demonetize content, or ban accounts without warning